newville/wxmplot/doc/index.rst

 numerical data using `matplotlib`_.

-While `matplotlib`_ provides excellent general-purpose plotting functionality supports many backends, it does not have tight integration with any particular GUI toolkit.
+While `matplotlib`_ provides excellent general-purpose plotting functionality supporting many backends, it does not have tight integration with any particular GUI toolkit.
 While The `matplotlib.pyplot` module provides easy-to-use functions for plotting and displaying data, the features of its Navigation Toolbars for interactivity and customizations are minimal.
 On